overprotocol/overprotocol.github.io/docs/operators/operate-restoration-client.md

 ```

 :::caution
-The execution node must be synced with full sync mode and store an unlimited number of epochs.
+The execution client must be synced with full sync mode and store an unlimited number of epochs.
 ```sh
 $ geth --syncmode full --epochLimit 0
 ```